-The CEO/MD and CFO provided the ARCC and the Board with these written declarations for Mirvac's half year and full year financial statements for FY22.
+The CEO/MD and CFO provided the ARCC and the Board with these written declarations for Mirvac's half year and full year financial statements during FY23.

 The effective control environment established by the Board supports the declarations provided by the CEO/MD and the CFO.
-However, joint venture arrangements that are not controlled by Mirvac are not covered for the purpose of the declarations.
+However, joint venture and mandate arrangements that are not controlled by Mirvac are not covered for the purpose of the declarations.

-DISCLOSURE & REPORTING CONTINUOUS DISCLOSURE AND EXTERNAL COMMUNICATIONS
+DISCLOSURE & REPORTING

+CONTINUOUS DISCLOSURE & EXTERNAL COMMUNICATIONS